^

 • Diabetes mellitus and other metabolic disorders.

-• Inflammation and joint diseases.
+• Inflammation and diseases of the joints.

 • Sleep disorders and apnea.

-Diagnosis of overeating includes such methods:
+Diagnosis of overeating includes the following methods:

 • Collection of anamnesis and analysis of the patient's life.